Zare22/MovieManagement/README.md

 # Movie Management

 Desktop application written in Java.
 Personal RSS parses created, repository pattern, connecting to SQL and various other topics covered.
 Database initialization script is inside of the Cinema folder.
-The application itself allows CRUD operations on various entites(Movies, Actors, Directors), adding/removing actors and directors to/from a movie. </br>
+The application itself allows CRUD operations on various entities(Movies, Actors, Directors), adding/removing actors and directors to/from a movie. </br>

 Below you can find short overview of screens: